 If the patient is on short leave, their leave must immediately be cancelled by the Director or the DAMHS under section 52 of the Mental Health Act.
-If the patient is on ministerial long leave, the DAMHS is to direct in writing that the patient be admitted or re-admitted to hospital (under section 51 of the Mental Health Act).
+If the patient is on ministerial long leave, the DAMHS must direct in writing that the patient be admitted or re-admitted to hospital (under section 51 of the Mental Health Act).
 If police need a copy of that direction, they will provide the DAMHS with an email address.
 Section 3 of these guidelines sets out further details.

 The DAMHS (or the person acting on the authority of the DAMHS) must advise police of the RFMHS to which the patient is to be taken.
-Police and the RFMHS should agree on a transport plan, reflecting the Ministry's guidance on safe transportation of special patients on the Ministry of Health website.
-The Ministry is reviewing its current guidelines; a new version will be available by the end of 2022.
+Police and the RFMHS should agree on a transport plan, reflecting the Ministry's guidance on safe transportation of special patients: see Guidelines for the Safe Transport of Special Patients in the Care of Regional Forensic Mental Health Services (Ministry of Health 2022b).